Food Hygiene & Safety

-No, it is neither mandatory nor a legal requirement to have a food hygiene certificate for selling sweets from home.
-However, having one means you are dedicated to providing your customers the best and fresh food items.
+It is neither mandatory nor a legal requirement to have a food hygiene certificate for selling sweets from home.
+However, having one means you are dedicated to providing your customers the best and hygienic food items.

 In order to run your business smoothly, you should be well prepared and have adequate knowledge of food hygiene and safety.
 Since any kind of unintentional fault can affect the health of your customers, you need to be well aware of the food hygiene rules which you can achieve through food hygiene training.
 Your certificate will also help you to get customers as it ensures that your business practises hygiene.

 What to Read Next:

 - Can You Reheat Rice?
 The Science of Reheating Rice